1001 Songs Challenge #293: The Thrill Is Gone (1969)

 B.B.
 King – The Thrill Is Gone (1969)

 Here we are, dear reader.
 It’s the final song of 1969.
 We bring the curtain down on the 1960s.
 What an amazing decade it has been.
-My Top songs so far are all from the 1960s, that’s how good this period has been.
+My current top 10 songs are all from the 1960s now, that’s how good this period has been.
 Anyway, on to the last song.
 We have another appearance on our list from B.B.
 King.
 He previously popped up back in 1953 with Please Love Me, can you believe, but has snuck onto our 1960s’ selection at the very last opportunity.
 1001 Songs has selected The Thrill Is Gone, first written in 1951 by Roy Hawkins and Rick Darnell, but the ultimate version is considered to be this one by King.

 In The Thrill Is Gone, B.B.
 King’s narrator is a man who has seen his relationship with a woman end and he is in the transitionary phase between the pain of break-up and moving on with one’s life.
 The narrator here uses the refrain of the thrill being gone to justify their perspective on the parting but there is still heartbreak evident.
 This man isn’t quite over this woman yet but he paints her as manipulative and states in the long run that he will be okay, he will reach a better state physically and mentally, but for now the separation is still very raw.